 The community engagement process sought to ensure broad-based input from a cross section of community members and stakeholders in Greensboro to identify priorities of Greensboro residents.

 The plan was adopted unanimously by the Greensboro City Council at the Tuesday, December 18, 2018 council meeting.
-The City is currently seeking a Chief Creative Economy Officer (EEOC), a dynamic leader to guide the implementation of the Cultural Arts Master Plan and lead a newly created Office of Arts and Cultural Affairs.
+The City is currently in the process of hiring a Chief Creative Economy Officer (EEOC), a dynamic leader to guide the implementation of the Cultural Arts Master Plan and lead a newly created Office of Arts and Cultural Affairs.

 In recognition of the important role arts play in the local economy and culture, City Council created a task force that will lead the effort to create a Greensboro Cultural Arts Master Plan (GCAMP).
 The City has hired a consulting firm to help create this plan called "Creative Greensboro."

 Greensboro is a growing and vibrant community and this plan aims to create a foundation to advance and support creative life in Greensboro.
 Read our Frequently Asked Questions for more information.